seznam/IMA.js-plugins/packages/plugin-testing-integration/README.md

 Overrides default configuration.
 See [config section](#config) for more info.

+### getConfig
+Returns:
+- `object` Plugin configuration object

+This method can be used to extend `prebootScript`, instead of just overriding it.

 ## Setup

 Before the test run, you need to load `@ima/core/test.js` file from IMA.js-core.
 You can simply import it at the beginning of the test file.